Ulu-Mulu-no-die/wow-guides/old-xpacs-no-chromie/index.md

 Just go out in the world, explore and do the quests you find along the way, that was the intended way to play back then.

 **NOTE**
-All original vanilla zones have been deeply changed with the Cataclysm expansions, the original versions are not available anymore on retail in any way.
+All original vanilla zones have been deeply changed with the Cataclysm expansion, the original versions are not available anymore on retail in any way.
 If you want to experience those, you need to play WoW Classic.